build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 > **What's with those ARP requests?**

-YOu may or may not see in your own session some odd looking packets identified as `ARP` in the tcpdump:
+You may or may not see in your own session some odd looking packets identified as `ARP` in the tcpdump:

 ```bash
 18:53:54.166970 ARP, Request who-has 10.1.2.3 tell 10.1.2.2, length 28